weaversa/cryptol-course/labs/SAW/SAW.md

 ```

-We may not care to verify this function because it's a library
+We may not care to verify this function if it's from a well-known library
+that has been widely tested and inspected by the public.
+Alternatively,
-function, especially if that library has already been formally
+we may not care to verify the function if that library has already been
-verified.
-Also, even if we have verified this function we would like
+formally verified.
+Even if we have verified this function ourselves, we
-to speed up the verification procedure by black boxing its behavior.
+may want to speed up the verification process by blackboxing its behavior.
+This is particularly important to consider if a function we formally
+verified took a long time to be verified.
+If we are designing a Python
+script with other functions, there is no reason for us to waste additional
+time by verifying something that we already know to be true!

-To accomplish these goals we make a contract outlining what the
+To accomplish these goals, we make a contract outlining the behavior of
-behavior of this function:
+our `ceilLog2` function:

 ```python
 class ceilLog2Contract(Contract):